-There’s nothing I like more than reporting on robots on this blog, and this one has is certainly has something unusual on two fronts.
+There’s nothing I like more than reporting on robots on this blog and we covered robot lawn mowers before, but this one certainly has something unusual on two fronts.

 First, it is can climb up walls, provided they are made of glass.
 It has suction cups, and they could take away all window washing jobs permanently.
 No more of those guys hanging off the sides of tall buildings.

 Unfortunately, the suction cups won’t keep the robot affixed to the side of a glass building, not by themselves anyway.
 Here’s where it gets interesting.
 This robot has a vacuum suction that is generated by water.
 Yes, this robot can run on water.
 Not only that, the excess water is squirted out, which will help wash the windows.

 Talk about killing two birds with one stone!
 Another thing that makes this robot nifty is that it is modeled after a gecko.
 Too bad it does require a flexible pipe in order to work, but the water tank is only so large, really.